 By Grace Lim, SMU School of Accountancy

 My first year in SMU SOA was a tough one.
 In my first semester, I fell short of my SMU scholarship GPA requirement, and in my second semester, I failed my first accounting module—Management Accounting.
 It was during these times that I struggled to find my place in school.
 All the setbacks combined made me disgruntled, unmotivated and self-conscious—considering how I used to excel in school.
-Fortunately, it is through my participation in school clubs, activities and competitions that I have learnt to rediscover myself.
+Fortunately, it was through my participation in school clubs, activities and competitions that I have learnt to rediscover myself.

 Grace at the SMU Tax Case Challenge

 I was part of SMU Tax Society as a Deputy Marketing Director, where I met seniors (or “Tax Gods” as we call them) who shared with me their passion for learning and applying tax rules.
 The club organises the SMU Tax Case Challenge, but its members also actively participate (and have often emerged champions) in national accounting challenges organised by the other accounting schools.
-This greatly inspired my friends and I to do the same—hoping for the same success.
+This greatly inspired my friends and me to do the same—hoping for the same success.
 Our first attempt at the NTU Tax Case Challenge failed miserably as we did not even pass the qualifying round.
 So did our second attempt at Deloitte’s Risk Intelligent Challenge 2016—albeit a more positive outcome as we did make it to the semi-finals.
 It was finally at the SMU-IIAS Internal Audit Case Challenge 2016, when we broke through and emerged as the 2nd Runner Up.

 With members of the Citi-SMU Financial Literacy Club

-In my second year (to present), I became Vice President of the Citi-SMU Financial Literacy Club, which focuses on imparting basic financial literacy to young adults at educational institutions like ITEs, as well as trains students to become financial literacy trainers.
+In my second year (to 2017), I became Vice President of the Citi-SMU Financial Literacy Club, which focuses on imparting basic financial literacy to young adults at educational institutions like ITEs, as well as trains students to become financial literacy trainers.
 Personally, I learnt a lot of practical financial knowledge that has complemented my accounting studies.
 Together with a group of like-minded individuals, I was also able to be part of the effort to give back to society by educating young adults about financial literacy, through the club-organised workshops and events.
 I also had the opportunity to share my views on personal finance in a Citibank sponsored column on the Business Times.

 Grace and team at Deloitte’s Risk Intelligence Challenge